 Background: The development of systematic reviews (SRs) is resource intensive.
 The Sustainable Knowledge Platform (SK platform) is a new system that streamlines all the steps of SRs, applying technology to make the process efficient.
-It includes a comprehensive taxonomy, and off-the-shelf boolean strategies and predeveloped artificial-intelligence algorithms for each term.
-This platform decreases the workload, but it is not clear if this is not at the expense of compromising quality.
+It includes a comprehensive taxonomy, as well as off-the-shelf Boolean strategies and predeveloped artificial-intelligence algorithms for each term.
+This platform decreases the workload, but it is not clear whether this is at the expense of compromising quality.

 Results: The traditional approach identified 2,766 potentially eligible records.
 The alternative approach identified 916 records based on the predeveloped search strategies.
 After applying the automated classifiers, the number to screen decreased to 189.
 The complete results will be reported during the Colloquium.

 Conclusions: New approaches may save time and resources.
-However, it is important to know if this efficiency gain does not come at a cost in quality.
+However, it is important to know whether this efficiency gain comes at a cost in quality.
 If our results are positive, the SK platform would offer an alternative worth exploring in future research.

-Patient, public and/or healthcare consumer involvement: Using technology in SRs process may help to produce rigorous, relevant, and rapid evidence synthesis.
+Patient, public and/or healthcare consumer involvement: Using technology in the SR process may help to produce rigorous, relevant and rapid evidence synthesis.